mesosphere/marathon/docs/docs/pods.md

 ## A Pod with Multiple Containers

-The following pod definition specifies a pod with 3 containers. <!-- Validated.
-JSH 9/30/16 -->
+The following pod definition specifies a pod with 3 containers.

 ```json
 {